-There are a total of five projects, to be handed in at different times and with a different weight on the final grade, as listed below.
+There are a total of three projects, to be handed in at different times and with a different weight on the final grade, as listed below.

 The project descriptions and questions are given in Jupyter notebook format, and can be found at the course's github repository.
 They will be available and up-to-date on JupyterHub, so you can easily visualise them by browsing on Jupyter.
 You can also check them out on github, but sometimes they display poorly.

 Most of the time you should be using Jupyter lab, a more modern and complete version of Jupyter notebook.
 In some cases the LaTeX parts in Markdown may not render.
 You can try waiting a bit, or re-running (Ctrl+Enter) the problematic markdown cells.
 In some cases, making a small change (e.g. adding a space) and re-running the cell fixes the problem.

 The projects should be handed in as Jupyter notebooks (in Python).
 The expected workflow is that you work on your notebooks on JupyterHub, and when done download them from JupyterHub (right click on the file then download, when you are on Jupyter lab).

 The assignments will be handed using Devilry.
 The projects should be handed in groups of two.
 In exceptional cases, they can be handed individually or in groups of three.

 Groups are not enabled in Devilry.
 This means that students in a group will need to submit the same files on Devilry.
 This is because peer review is individual (see below), therefore group members will not necessarily have the same final grade for a project.

 In addition to the notebook file, you should upload also all necessary files to run a notebook, or additional files you created along your notebook (e.g. a data file with the results of a long calculation).
 You do not need to upload the additional files that were present in the repository (e.g. atom files, images, etc.).
 Loading data files or code from the internet is not allowed.